daeunyeo/sleep-stage-ml-vs-dl/README.md

 Class imbalance was handled with class_weight='balanced'.
 Undersampling was tested but discarded as data loss outweighed the balancing benefit.
 All models were tuned with grid search and 5-fold stratified cross-validation.

+Per-stage accuracy for each model (grid search tuned, random_state=42):
 | Stage | KNN | SVM | RF |
 |-------|-----|-----|----|
 | Wake  | 61.5% | 69.2% | 76.9% |